ImDarla/gw2stacks_blish/README.md

 ## Q&A
 >The initial loading takes a long time

-This is due to the time it takes for the API calls to be answered.
-Further calls will draw from a cache and be faster.
+Despise only requesting the minimum amount of information to the API, the bucket structure of blishhud api calls might delay requests by some time.

 >The module seems frozen